spirrello/inet-test/README.md

-# App for testing packet loss using Go
+# App for testing packet loss using Go and sending email alerts

 ## Requirements